Primary clarifier for purification

 • Adjusting the parameters of each equipment

 • Allows better waste management.
-Actually, the mud formed by the primary decanter can be safely disposed of thanks to the biological treatment and the lamella clarifier, thus preserving the quality of the water and ensuring a healthy environment.
+Actually, the sludge formed by the primary decanter can be safely disposed of thanks to the biological treatment and the lamella clarifier, thus preserving the quality of the water and ensuring a healthy environment.

 Shopping Cart